lexman/tuttle/doc/tutorial_errors.md

 Here, we have defined that we don't want invalidation if it has to remove more than 2 seconds of processing.
 That's why tuttle has stopped.

+This feature can prove very usefull when you merge moficiations from your teammates.

 # Bonus : unplug from the web